Brivan-26/r1cs-zk-go/README.md

 2. $e(5G1, 155G2) == e(125G1, G2)$

 If both the above verifications pass, then the prover has sent a valid proof and he knows the number $x$.

+> Example and reasoning are inspired from my journey reading [ZK-Book](https://rareskills.io/zk-book)